 A comprehensive 2012 Swiss Health technology Assessment of homoeopathic research concluded that evidence from laboratory studies and clinical research shows that homoeopathy is clinically effective, cost effective and safe .
 Switzerland officially integrated homoeopathy into its healthcare system in 2017 through popular demand.

-Some examples of recent high quality research into homoeopathy include:
+Below some examples of recent high quality research into homoeopathy:

 - A recent high quality meta-analysis found that homoeopathic medicines, when prescribed during individualised treatment, are 1.5- to 2.0-times more likely to have a beneficial effect than placebo .
 This finding passed stringent sensitivity analysis, meaning its finding are robust.